-All ISL6443A functions are internally powered from an on-chip, low dropout 5V regulator.
+All ISL6441 functions are internally powered from an on-chip, low dropout 5V regulator.
 The maximum regulator input voltage is 24V.
 Bypass the regulator's output (VCC\5V) with a 4.7μF capacitor to ground.
-The dropout voltage for this LDO is typically 600mV, so when VIN is greater than 5.6V, VCC\5V is typically 5V.
-The ISL6443A also employs an undervoltage lockout circuit that disables both regulators when VCC\5V falls below 4.4V.
+The dropout voltage for this LDO is typically 600mV, so when VCC\5V is greater than 5.6V, VCC\5V is typically 5V.
+The ISL6441 also employs an undervoltage lockout circuit that disables both regulators when VCC\5V falls below 4.4V.

-The internal LDO can source over 60mA to supply the IC, power the low side gate drivers and charge the external boot capacitor.
-When driving large FETs (especially at 300kHz frequency), little or no regulator current may be available for external loads.
+The internal LDO can source over 60mA to supply the IC, power the low side gate drivers, charge the external boot capacitor and supply small external loads.
+When driving large FETs especially at 1.4MHz frequency, little or no regulator current may be available for external loads.

-For example, a single large FET with 15nC total gate charge requires 15nC x 300kHz = 4.5mA.
+For example, a single large FET with 15nC total gate charge requires 15nC x 1.4MHz = 21mA.
 Also, at higher input voltages with larger FETs, the power dissipation across the internal 5V will increase.
-Excessive dissipation across this regulator must be avoided to prevent the junction temperature from rising.
-Larger FETs can be used with 5V ±10% input applications.
+Excessive dissipation across this regulator must be avoided to prevent junction temperature rise.
+Larger FETs can be used with 5V $\pm$ 10% input applications.
 The thermal overload protection circuit will be triggered if the VCC\5V output is short circuited.
-Connect VCC\5V to VIN for 5V ±10% input applications.
+Connect VCC\5V to VIN for 5V $\pm$ 10% input applications.